 At Sky by the Water, you can go for the Traditional one (£22.50 per person), or even opt for Sparkling, Champagne, Gin and Cocktail Afternoon tea experiences as well.
 The sky is the limit! – Sorry for the bad analogy!

-We chose the traditional one that comes with a lovely selection of savoury treats – salmon sandwich, turkey and cranberry sandwich, a quiche tartlet and miniature sausage rolls.
+We chose the traditional one that comes with a lovely selection of savoury treats – a salmon sandwich, a turkey and cranberry sandwich, a quiche tartlet and miniature sausage rolls.

 The sandwiches were delicious.
 I particularly loved the miniature sausage roll and the quiche tartlet there were both quite fresh and not heavy at all.